CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "warmth" : 10,        //  (Optional, default = 0) How much warmth clothing provides
 "environmental_protection" : 0,  //  (Optional, default = 0) How much environmental protection it affords
 "encumbrance" : 0,    // Base encumbrance (unfitted value)
-"weight_capacity_bonus": 20,    // (Optional, default = 0) Bonus to weight carrying capacity in kg, can be negative.
+"weight_capacity_bonus": 20,    // (Optional, default = 0) Bonus to weight carrying capacity in grams, can be negative.
+Strings can be used - "5000 g" or "5 kg"
 "weight_capacity_modifier": 1.5, // (Optional, default = 1) Factor modifying base weight carrying capacity.
 "coverage" : 80,      // What percentage of body part
 "material_thickness" : 1,  // Thickness of material, in millimeter units (approximately).
 Generally ranges between 1 - 5, more unusual armor types go up to 10 or more